ingogriebsch/spring-hateoas-siren/README.md

 ### Link
 When this module renders a `Link`, it will

-* map links having a http method equal to `GET` to Siren links.
+* map links having a http method equal to `GET` to Siren [links][Siren Entity Link].
-* map the affordances corresponding to a link to Siren actions.
+* map the affordances corresponding to a link to Siren [actions][Siren Entity Action].

 When this module renders a `Link`, it will not

 * map any links having a http method not equal to `GET`.
-* distinguish between not templated and templated links.
+* distinguish between templated and not templated links.

 ## Restrictions
-* Siren [Embedded Link][Siren Entity Embedded Link]s are currently not implemented through the module itself.
+* Siren [embedded links][Siren Entity Embedded Link] are currently not implemented through the module itself.
 If you want them, you need to implement a pojo representing an embedded link and add it as content of either a `CollectionModel` or `PagedModel` instance.
-* Siren [Embedded Representation][Siren Entity Embedded Representation]s are currently only supported if defined as the content of either a `CollectionModel` or a `PagedModel` instance.
+* Siren [embedded representations][Siren Entity Embedded Representation] are currently only supported if defined as the content of either a `CollectionModel` or a `PagedModel` instance.
 It is currently not possible to build a hierarchy based on instances of either `RepresentationModel` or `EntityModel`.

 ## Customization
-This module currently uses a really simple approach to map the respective model to the [class attribute][Siren Entity Class] of the [Siren Entity][].
+This module currently uses a really simple approach to map the respective model to the [class][Siren Entity Class] attribute of the Siren [entity][Siren Entity].
 If you want to override/enhance this behavior you need to expose an implementation of the `SirenEntityClassProvider` interface as a Spring bean.

 ## Client-side Support